The Curriculum Choice

 How We Use It:

 • Each week, I read two chapters to my children, ages 7 and 5, then we discuss what I just read.
-My son, the oldest, seems to have a love of History and is always asking questions, even about time periods we haven’t even discussed yet.
-This tells me that I’ll be using Story of the World for our History Curriculum even if things change in the co op.
+My son, the oldest, seems to have a love of history and is always asking questions, even about time periods we haven’t even discussed yet.
+This tells me that I’ll be using Story of the World for our History Curriculum even if things change in the co-op.

-• Sometimes we will do an activity at home, most weeks we just do it at co op with the others.
+• Sometimes we will do an activity at home, most weeks we just do it at co-op with the others.

-The Story of the World is a very easy way to introduce history to your children, especially for new homeschoolers.
-It’s inexpensive and easy to plan, and the texts provide an excellent foundation for the study of history.
-I would recommend purchasing the Activity Guide also, it’s chock full of coloring pages, map work, activities, review questions, narration exercises, recommended additional history reading and corresponding literature suggestions.
+I recommend purchasing the Activity Guide also, it’s chock full of coloring pages, map work, activities, review questions, narration exercises, recommended additional history reading and corresponding literature suggestions.

 Comments